-The Kirk Scholarship covers 4 credits of tuition for the summer immersion abroad experience.
-Students are responsible for contributing to the expenses of the travel.
+The Kirk Scholarship covers 1 credit of tuition for the summer immersion abroad experience.
+Students are responsible for contributing to some of the expenses of the travel.
 In China, students are responsible for independent transportation during free time, as well as for some meals, tips, and souvenirs.

 How can the program fit into my degree?